Transit police: India

 The Government Railway Police (IAST: Sarakārī Rēlvē Pulīs), abbreviated as GRP, is the police force of the respective state governments, tasked with policing on railways and their premises.
 It operates under the respective state police forces.
 It was established by the Railways Act, 1989, of the Parliament of India.
 Its duties correspond to those of the District Police in the areas under their jurisdiction, such as patrolling and prevention and detection of crimes but only on railway property.
 It is the parent agency of the Railway Protection Force (RPF), and aids and provides assistance to it, whose primary duties are to protect and secure all railway property.

-The GRP's responsibility is to observe law and order on all railway property.
+The GRP's responsibility is to maintain law and order and investigate crimes on all railway property.
 Officers are recruited from the Indian Police Service (IPS) and State Police Services (SPS).
-The force is under control of the police departments of the various State Police Services (SPS) in liaison with Ministry of Railways.
+The force is under the control of the police departments of the various state governments (SPS), in liaison with the federal Ministry of Railways.

+Ireland

+The Government of Ireland has proposed establishing a "public transport security force".